ravuthz/zeploy/TASKS.md

+Fix bugs and do tasks belows then check it after done

+Tasks:

 - [x] On frontend make scripts item clickable then open new details page
   - [x] Implement live executing output
 - [x] On backend make scripts execute live response and cancellable